samodom/TestableUIKit/Docs/UIViewSpies.md

 ## Spying on `setNeedsDisplay` and `setNeedsDisplay(_:)`

 Use this spy to validate that a view has been asked to flag itself as needing to be redrawn.
-The spy controller is named `UIView.SetNeedDisplaySpyController`.
+The spy controller is named `UIView.SetNeedsDisplaySpyController`.

 Two properties provide evidence about a potential method call: